katejustineflores/d_and_m_exam/README.md

-# How to use this code
+# How to use this code?
 This code can visually represent real-time subsurface tilt sensor movements using 2 nodes.

 To use this code, kindly follow the step-by step process: